JuliaIBPM/CartesianGrids.jl/README.md

 ## CartesianGrids.jl

-_A framework for working with spatial fields discretized on or immersed in Cartesian grids_
+_Tools for working with spatial fields discretized on or immersed in Cartesian grids_

 | Documentation | Build Status |
 |:---:|:---:|